Common questions about the methodology, data, and what the score means.

 If you want to check the current score of any company you're watching, the dashboard is always live.
 If you believe a company has filed and you haven't received an alert, email us at hello@filingdrift.com.

 This is a feature, not a bug.
-A phrase that 80% of S&P 500 companies used in 2022 (like "unrealized losses") should score near zero for any individual company in that year — it's macro noise, not a company-specific signal.
+A phrase that 80% of companies used in 2022 (like "unrealized losses") should score near zero for any individual company in that year — it's macro noise, not a company-specific signal.
 As we add more companies to the baseline, that normalization becomes more accurate.

 The control ceiling (the threshold above which a company is flagged) is also recomputed when the corpus changes, since it's set at the 95th percentile of stable companies in the expanded set.